Key California Insurance Case Law: Bad Faith, Coverage, and Appraisal

 The objective standard from Eganmeans that an insurer’s claims handling is measured against what a reasonableinsurer would have done — not what this particular insurer intended.
 This is why documentation of the insurer’s conduct is so critical: the question at trial will be whether the insurer’s investigation, evaluation, and decision were objectively reasonable, regardless of motive.

-The Holding: The California Supreme Court held that an insurer is not liable for bad faith when there is a genuine disputeas to the insurer’s liability or the amount of the loss, so long as the insurer’s position is maintained in good faith and on reasonable grounds.
-In other words, an insurer that is wrongis not automatically acting in bad faith — as long as its position was reasonably held.
+The Doctrine: An insurer is not liable for bad faith when there is a genuine disputeas to coverage or the amount of the loss, so long as the insurer’s position is maintained in good faith and on reasonable grounds.
+An insurer that is wrongis not automatically acting in bad faith — as long as its position was reasonably held.
+A genuine, reasonable disagreement is not bad faith.

 4. Brandt v.
 Superior Court (1985) 37 Cal.3d 813